 Auto insurance is a crucial aspect of owning a car.
 It provides financial protection in case of an accident, theft, or damage to the vehicle.
 However, there is often confusion over whether auto insurance covers the car itself or the driver operating the car.
-The truth is, your auto policy covers both you and your car, but in different ways.
+A car insurance policy is a contractual agreement that provides coverage for both the car and the driver, but the details can vary depending on the exact terms of your policy.
 In this blog post, we will discuss this common question and provide some insights into what is covered by auto insurance.

 Instances When Car Insurance Follows the Vehicle